-Low Voltage Synchronous Buck Controller with Adjustable Switching Frequency
+Low Voltage Synchronous Buck Controller

-The NCP1575 is a low voltage buck controller.
+The NCP1571 is a low voltage buck controller.
 It provides the control for a DC-DC power solution producing an output voltage as low as 0.980 V over a wide current range.
-It contains all required circuitry for a synchronous NFET buck regulator using the V^{2TM} control method to achieve the fastest possible transient response and best overall regulation.
-The NCP1575 operates at a default switching frequency of 200 kHz, but switching frequency is user-programmable with an additional resistor between R{OSC} and ground.
-This device provides undervoltage lockout protection, soft-start, and built-in adaptive nonoverlap and is assembled in an SOIC-8 package.
+The NCP1571-based solution is powered from 12 V with the output derived from a 2-7 V supply.
+It contains all required circuitry for a synchronous NFET buck regulator using the $V^{2}$ TM control method to achieve the fastest possible transient response and best overall regulation.
+NCP1571 operates at a fixed internal 200 kHz frequency and is packaged in an SOIC-8.